 As with U.S. charms, this charm is spoken while lightly twirling a stick along the edges of the sandy pit to entice the antlion to come out.
 Antiguan resident Anthony Richards explains that, according to local folklore, this charm also "whets the insect's appetite for our national dish, since it immediately responds with flicks of sand.
 Funjee is a starchy food made of corn meal, not unlike Italian polenta.
 It is served with a Creole stew made from tomatoes, onions, and rehydrated salted cod (the bacalao of Portugal and Brazil).
 These excellent foods, made from ingredients first imported to feed to our slave ancestors, now have pride of place on hotel menus.
 We look forward to sharing them with you, and with Mr John-pee-pee!"

 Australian indigenous languages scholar G. Porter has described several folk tales in the Ngaanyatjarra language, including "Tjukurrpa mamutjitjitjarra""The Story of the Antlion Game."
 (The details of this story are not yet available in this website.)
-For more information about Australian Aboriginal culture, see the Aboriginal Studies and Australian Indigenous Languages WWW Virtual Libraries.

-According to a L.C., a reader from the Chongqing municipality in southwest China, antlions (called di-gu-niu in the local Mandarin) are used in Chinese traditional medicine as a treatment for tuberculosis.
+According to L.C., a reader from the Chongqing municipality in southwest China, antlions (called di-gu-niu in the local Mandarin) are used in Chinese traditional medicine as a treatment for tuberculosis.
 As related in this reader's personal antlion anecdote, the effectiveness of this treatment is doubtful.

 Reader J.M. and her siblings used to play with antlions (called toritos in Mexican Spanish) in southern California and Mexico, where her grandparents lived.
 She reports learning a superstition that served as a warning about toritos: "We were told not to hold them too long because they would bury themselves in our skin."